manobendro/bitsflowbit-simulator/README.md

 }
 ```

-<td>Radio input (received by the user's program as if sent from another micro:bit) as bytes.
+<td>Radio input (received by the user's program as if sent from another bitsflow:bit) as bytes.
 If you want to send string data then prepend the byte array with the three bytes <code>0x01</code>, <code>0x00</code>, <code>0x01</code>.
 Otherwise, the user will need to use <code>radio.receive_bytes</code> or <code>radio.receive_full</code>.
 The input is assumed to be sent to the currently configured radio group.